This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

 Throughout this year our house has suffered from water ingress and continues to do so during raining weather.
 As a result any items which are considered to be at risk are being moved to safety.
 Unfortunately the room most affected is the tapestry room, this means that the tapestries are being taken down and stored in a dry place until work can be done to protect them.
 We will begin fundraising in the New Year to help us repair our roof work will hopefully commence in 2016.
 We apologise for any inconvenience caused.

-50 things at The Vyne
+Christmas at The Vyne